KomodoPlatform/Documentation.rst.old/docs/source/barterDEX/add-coin-barterDEX.rst

 .. note::

-    * The filenames in each subdirectory needs to match the coin's symbol exactly, this is the unique field that gets indexed.
+    * The filenames in each subdirectory need to match the coin's symbol exactly, this is the unique field that gets indexed.
-    * For icons, please use .png files.
+    * For icons, please use **.png** files.

 When submitting a pull request to add coin to BarterDEX, make sure you have completed this checklist: